Michael Kopech Admits to Deleting Offensive Tweets from 2013

 He is the White Sox's second-ranked prospect and the No. 13 prospect in all of baseball, according to MLB.com.

-The tweets came to light before Kopech made his major-league debut on Tuesday.
-Despite rain forcing an early exit, the right-hander had the baseball world buzzing after striking out four Minnesota Twins batters in two shutout innings of work.
+The tweets came to light before Kopech made his major league debut Tuesday.
+Even though rain forced an early exit, the right-hander had the baseball world buzzing after striking out four Minnesota Twins batters in two shutout innings.

 Kopech becomes the latest MLB player to have offensive social media posts come to light this summer.
 Milwaukee Brewers reliever Josh Hader, Atlanta Braves pitcher Sean Newcomb and Washington Nationals shortstop Trea Turner have all apologized for their previous incidents.